processing/processing-android-library-template/README.md

 1. Add the Processing and Android libraries to the Project build path to enable syntax highlighting and library reference in Eclipse.
   * Processing Android Core Library (`processing-core.zip`).
 There are two main ways of doing this, depending on how bleeding-edge you want to be.
-      1. Point to the android-core.zip that comes with the Processing application.
+      1. Point to the processing-core.zip that comes with the Processing application.
           * Open the Properties panel for your project (right-click/control-click on the project → Properties)
           * Click on Java Build Path → Libraries
           * Click the Add External JARs... button